huaweicse/cse-collector/README.md

 ### Metric Collector for Go-Chassis
 [![Build Status](https://travis-ci.org/ServiceComb/cse-collector.svg?branch=master)](https://travis-ci.org/ServiceComb/cse-collector)
-This a metric collector for Go-Chassis which collects metrics of the microservices.
+This is a reporter plugin for go-chassis which report circuit breaker metrics to Huaweicloud.
-It can collect metrics for each api's exposed by the micro-services.
-The same data can be exposed to Huawei CSE Governance Dashboard.

 # How to use